20 April 2019

 filled with his work, Bernini’s art surrounds us and he has set the stage for much of the magical transcendence we experience today in Rome.

 How can one best summarize and explain Bernini’s life and exceptionalism?
 What makes his art great?
 And how can we account for his success?

-Not only was Bernini a genius sculptor, but he was organized and tireless in his work and had the blessing of a long life lived.
-He had both many talented apprentices and strong patrons who sponsored him throughout the decades.
+Bernini had both many talented apprentices and strong patrons who sponsored him throughout the decades.
 But visitors often marvelled at Bernini.
-He was simultaneously able to sculpt great works for long hours, hear questions and problems, yet make decisions and manage all aspects of his business without skipping a beat.
+He was simultaneously able to spend long hours sculpting great works and listen to questions and solve problems, while making decisions and managing all aspects of his business.
+All without skipping a beat.

 Taught how to sculpt by his father at a very young age, legend has it, as told by Bernini himself, that the Pope predicted he would become the next Michelangelo.
 In adulthood, as perhaps the Vatican’s favourite artist (after Michelangelo and Raphael), he had both the advantage of their patronage and the jealousy of his competitors.